openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

     // Explicit call of 'instantiate' requires explicit 'factory': let y = C.instantiate(() => { return new C()})

-If the method '*instantiate*' has additional parameters, then the call must contain corresponding arguments:
+If the method ``instantiate`` has additional parameters, then the call must contain corresponding arguments:

 .. code-block:: typescript